j-shilling/rails-book-store/README.md

 ## Deliverables

-The font end developer has already written the views and set up the routes for our app: your job is to work on the models and controllers.
+The front end developer has already written the views and set up the routes for our app: your job is to work on the models and controllers.
 Take a look at the routes and see if you can figure out what the controller needs to do:

 ```
        Prefix Verb   URI Pattern                         Controller#Action